mhagstrand/slate/source/includes/_api_CRUD_orders_shipping_addresses.md

 ### Get a Count of Shipping Addresses </span>

-Gets a count of the number of shipping addresses on the order.
+Gets a count of the number of shipping addresses on an order.

 *   OAuth
 >`GET /stores/{store_hash}/v2/orders/{order_id}/shipping_addresses/count`